 Take the yarn out of time at home with some great family bonding activities.
 Awaken the family to new ways of spending time together with these family fun ideas.
 Some of the most fun games are the ones played with people you care about the most – your family.

 Use these family fun ideas with your family the next time you feel family time becoming a bore.
 These family bonding activities are sure to put a smile on everyone’s face and a unique joy in every heart.
 Bonding games are a sure way to create lasting memories of being the most fun games.

 Do My Dance

-Family bonding activities has just become a blast.
-This game calls for adults to introduce their old school dances to the children and the children to introduce their modern day dances to the adults.
+Family bonding activities have just become a blast.
+This game calls for adults to introduce their old school dances to the children and the children to introduce their modern-day dances to the adults.

 It’s old school vs. new school!
 Who will win?
 This fun game is a great pick for family bonding activities as it opens the door to great family conversation both before and after the game.
 It’s a dance-off that allows adults to share stories of their youth and the children to share their youth with the adults.
 This game is loads of fun!